 The University is currently operating in an "essential services" mode.
 This means most buildings will be closed.
 What follows are various student services and recent updates that directly affect our students.

 Fall 2020 Updates:

-- UWindsor Fall 2020 courses, including their final exams, will be delivered primarily online.
+- UWindsor Fall 2020 courses, including their final exams, are being delivered primarily online.
 Online learning tips can be found here.

-- From September 10 - December 22, 2020, all students (except those in the JD and Dual JD programs as well as clinical Nursing courses, who are asked to follow their Faculty's procedures) will be asked to report any illness through UWinsite Student.
+- For Fall 2020, all students (except those in the JD and Dual JD programs as well as clinical Nursing courses, who are asked to follow their Faculty's procedures) will be asked to report any illness through UWinsite Student.
 For how-to information, please read this ask.UWindsor article.

 - Transcripts: In the current COVID-19 context, the University of Windsor’s only method for distribution of transcripts is email.
 All official transcripts will be sent from email@example.com.